A Unified Network Equilibrium for E-Hailing Platform Operation and Customer Mode Choice: Appendices

 \subsection{Numerical results on the small network}

 \textbf{Goal:} There are two TNC companies (Company~1 and Company~2) in the market and each provides both e-solo and e-pooling services.
 We would like to investigate how fleet sizing of companies impacts their market shares.
-Note that the competition between e-hailing providers is not modeled directly.
+The competition between e-hailing providers is not modeled directly.
 Instead, e-hailing providers select their revenue structures and fleet sizing first and leave it for travelers to decide which provider to take.
-Once the demand for each provider is determined, the role each platform plays is simply to match orders with vacant vehicles.
+Once the demand for each provider is determined, the role each platform plays is simply to match orders to vacant vehicles.
+Before delving into the example, we first present the generalized model to multiple e-platforms.
+Denote a set of e-hailing service providers that offers both e-solo and e-pooling modes as ${\cal C}=\left\lbrace c \right\rbrace_{c\in\mathbb{N}^+}$.
+Then the vehicle flows, passenger flows, and customer mode choice are augmented with an additional subscript $c$ (from $m$ to $m_c$) for all the modules.